AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 🧠 Ambiguity Intolerance

 Humans are wired to prefer certainty.
 When we can't determine whether something is true or false, the ambiguity itself becomes a stressor.
-AI misinformation creates permanent ambiguity — and brains that crave certainty find that almost unbearable.
+AI misinformation creates permanent ambiguity — and brains that crave certainty find that almost unbearable, often leading to paralysis around everyday decisions that depend on reliable information.

 🔄 Hypervigilance Loop

 Once you know deepfakes exist, your brain starts scanning for them everywhere.
-This threat-detection mode is exhausting and self-reinforcing: the more you look for fakes, the less you trust, and the more anxious you become.
+This threat-detection mode is exhausting and self-reinforcing: the more you look for fakes, the less you trust, and the more anxious you become — a cycle that intensifies when deepfake anxiety becomes personal.
+It can also feed imposter syndrome — if you can't tell what's real, how can you trust your own judgment?

 📉 Learned Helplessness

 When you feel like you can't tell real from fake no matter how hard you try, you may stop trying altogether.
 This withdrawal isn't laziness — it's your brain protecting itself from repeated failure.
-But it often leads to isolation and deeper anxiety.
+But it often leads to isolation and loneliness that deepen anxiety further.

 🌊 The Liar's Dividend